Todd Strop is in his first season as defensive coordinator at SMSU in 2018.

 Levi and his wife, Alarie, have three children, son Levi Jr., and daughters, Lyla and Lillian.

 Strength and Conditioning Coach

-Nick Brundy is in his first year as head strength and conditioning coach for the SMSU football program in 2017.
+Nick Brundy is in his second year as head strength and conditioning coach for the SMSU football program in 2018.

-Brundy comes to SMSU serving as an assistant with the UCLA strength and conditioning department during the 2016 season.
+Brundy came to SMSU serving as an assistant with the UCLA strength and conditioning department during the 2016 season.
 Prior to UCLA, Brundy was assistant strength and conditioning coach at Augsburg College.

 Brundy is a 2016 graduate of Augsburg College with a degree in health and exercise science.
 He was a member of the Augsburg football program for two seasons.
 He also played two seasons at Allan Hancock CC.

-Daniel McKinney is in his first season as an assistant coach at SMSU in 2018.
+Mitchell Fair begins his first season as defensive line coach at SMSU in 2018.

 Fair came to SMSU after spending one season as defensive assistant coach at the University of Central Florida in 2017.

 Fair was a four-year letter winner as Trine University (Ind.) where he played defensive line and was a team captain.
 He recorded seven and a half sacks during his senior season.